Aggregate Loading in Nosing Materials of Parking Deck Expansion Joint Systems

 Ratio by Volume of Liquid Resin to Aggregate | Not to Exceed 1: 1.3

-Secondly, the admission of heavy loading through excessively high compression strength values illustrates the failure to achieve balance in hardness, flexibility and strength.
+A balance in hardness, flexibility and strength is essential for lasting performance of nosing materials.
 This balance is necessary to handle the forces and wear of expected traffic while also being forgiving of more rigorous activities.
 If compressive strength and thermal coefficient of expansion were the deciding physicals in the successful nosing material performance then why not simply use concrete to lock the expansion joint down?
 The answer is that concrete, like excessively loaded nosing resin, is too brittle and lacks the balance of physicals needed in the application.

-A nosing material with say 2000 psi compressive strength readings may withstand the localized impact of a ball drop test, but it is unlikely to be forgiving of errant snow-plow hits.
+Polyurethane chemistry combined with aggregate options has allowed the development of nosing materials that can be forgiving of errant snow-plow hits while having sufficient compressive strength to absorb suddenly applied traffic impact.
 While it is not expected that any supplier warrant materials against snow-plow activity that violates National Parking Association standards, we do live in a real world.
 The occasional hit of a non-rubber tipped blade is likely.
-When this occurs the conservatively-loaded nosing material will, through its lower compressive strength, absorb the shock; and as a consequence of its “softness” and strength shave away slightly at the point of impact if necessary.
-This means that the shock is not propagated to the bondline and that watertightness is preserved.
+When this occurs the conservatively-loaded nosing material will absorb the shock and shave away slightly at the point of impact if necessary.
+This means that the shock is not propagated to the bondline watertightness is preserved.
 By contrast, field evidence shows that high-compressive strength materials will shatter, crack and shock the bondline over an area considerably in excess of the point of impact.

 Thank you for your consideration and continued support of EMSEAL’s products.
 As we move forward, one satisfied building owner at a time, we find validation in our shared approach and in the words of a nineteenth century observer of society and the construction arts, John Ruskin: